vvilll/pythonScrape/README.md

 > **Note:** Each file contains the ONLY stock price.
 The last check time is retrieved from the file name, not from some other storage.
 > **Note:** The format of your program output must match mine

-## Submitting Assignments
-1. Test your code in the Codespace.
-2. Ensure that you `push` your local copy of this PA's repo to GitHub.
-Verify that the code in GitHub is the same code you have on your local computer.
-3. It is VERY IMPORTANT that besides pushing the code to GitHub you still submit the GitHub URL of this programming assignment in Canvas.
-This allows the instructor to be notified of your final submission and that you are ready for grading.

-> **_NOTE: By submitting your code to be graded, you are stating that your submission does not violate the Academic Integrity Policy outlined in the syllabus._**